 NATO states refused to acknowledge the legal existence of the GDR.
-They argued that its government had not been democratically elected and that it was not an independent country, but still the Soviet-occupied zone of Germany (see page 47).
-Although East Berlin was the capital of the GDR, legally Berlin remained under Four-Power control (see page 81).
+They argued that its government had not been democratically elected and that it was not an independent country, but still the Soviet-occupied zone of Germany.
+Although East Berlin was the capital of the GDR, legally Berlin remained under Four-Power Control (see page 75).
 If the USSR were to close the frontier between West and East Berlin, it would be acting both unilaterally and illegally and therefore trigger a major crisis with NATO.